isomerpages/mlaw-acd/news/notices-from-the-registrar/_posts/2020-12-28-reporting-requirement-for-regulated-dealers-with-effect-from-1-January-2021.md

 **Content for Reporting**

 With effect from 1 January 2021, regulated dealers are required to submit mandatory semi-annual returns related to their business and transactions.
 The first reporting period will be from 1 January 2021 to 30 June 2021, and the first submission will be due within 30 days, i.e. by 30 July 2021.
-Regulated dealers should refer to the [content for reporting](/images/Content for Reporting_20201224 (Final).xlsx){:target="_blank"} set out by the Ministry of Law to understand the reporting requirements and ensure that the information are collected in the required format during the reporting period.
+Regulated dealers should refer to the [content for reporting](/images/Content for Reporting_20201224 (Final).xlsx){:target="_blank"} set out by the Ministry of Law to understand the reporting requirement and ensure that the information are collected in the required format during the reporting period.

 **Mode of Submission**